JackSzwergold/Writing/memories/Look at What You Can Do.md

 Things calmed down but the crazy incident was just as quickly forgotten as it happened.
 Nobody was really verbal in the post-attack moments.

-John and Maria left and Rob and I went back to work.
+John and Nadia left and Rob and I went back to work.
 I finished my work up and left.

 “Goodnight Rob,” I said as I walked to the exit.
 He waved and went back to his work.
 I headed to the elevator, headed outside and headed back home.